GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Accountability-Senior.md

 behavior_illustrations: "Revises and communicates to employees expectations and methods for achieving results in light of failed or delayed agency- level project ?
 Administers and provides oversight of a new complex procedure which delegates responsibility for compliance to various agencies or parties ?
 Accomplishes cultural change of accountability among staff by defining roles and responsibilities to ensure agency goals are met"
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
- - Advanced COR Workshop (ACQI9008), GSU, <a href="https://www.LearnAtGSUSA.com/ACQI9008">https://www.LearnAtGSUSA.com/ACQI9008</a>
+- <a href="https://www.LearnAtGSUSA.com/ACQI9008">Advanced COR Workshop (ACQI9008), GSU</a>
- - Effective Audit Resolution, Follow-up and Implementation (AUDT8034), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8042">https://www.LearnAtGSUSA.com/AUDT8042</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8042">Effective Audit Resolution, Follow-up and Implementation (AUDT8034), GSU</a>
- - Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT9018">https://www.LearnAtGSUSA.com/AUDT9018</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT9018">Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010), GSU</a>
 filters: Personal-Accountability GS-14-15 series-0501
 ---